ryanrestine/HackTheBox_WriteUps/windows_machines/timelapse_notes.md

 Enter PEM pass phrase:
 Verifying - Enter PEM pass phrase:
 ```
-Note: you can set the PEM pass phrase to whatever you want (and will remember!).I used the word howdy this time.
+Note: you can set the PEM pass phrase to whatever you want (and will remember).I used the word howdy this time.

 Lets also grab that certificate too: